mminer/mminer.github.com/_posts/2015-01-25-docker-dev-environment-for-web-app.md

 ### requirements.txt

 This file specifies the Python packages to install.
-We only need two: Flask and Gunicorn.
+We need two: Flask and Gunicorn.

 ```
 # requirements.txt